Eximprod/docs/ES200/ES200_PowerPlantController_Manual.md

 - **Frequency Correction:** Mode P detects if the system frequency deviates beyond predefined thresholds.
 In such cases, it calculates a corrective command based on the deviation from the nominal frequency and adjusts the active power output accordingly.
 This frequency-based control is synchronized with inverter setup delays to ensure proper command execution.

 ### 1.5.2.
 Mode P(f)
 This secondary **Active Power** operating mode is designed to rapidly counteract deviations in system frequency while accommodating active power setpoint adjustments.
-Mode f operates within a very narrow insensibility band (±0.01) to promptly address any frequency variations.
+Mode P(f) operates within a very narrow insensibility band (±0.01) to promptly address any frequency variations.

-- **Frequency Correction:** When the measured frequency deviates outside the defined reference limits, Mode f computes a corrective command by comparing the nominal frequency to the current process measurement, thereby adjusting the active power output.
+- **Frequency Correction:** When the measured frequency deviates outside the defined reference limits, Mode P(f) computes a corrective command by comparing the nominal frequency to the current process measurement, thereby adjusting the active power output.
-- **Inverter Setup and Timing:** Mode f incorporates inverter setup delays and carefully manages timing intervals to ensure that frequency corrections are applied accurately and only when the system is ready.
+- **Inverter Setup and Timing:** Mode P(f) incorporates inverter setup delays and carefully manages timing intervals to ensure that frequency corrections are applied accurately and only when the system is ready.
-- **Ramped Output Transition:** If a new active power setpoint is issued, Mode f transitions to a ramped output strategy by generating intermediate ramp points to smoothly transition from the current power level to the new setpoint.
+- **Ramped Output Transition:** If a new active power setpoint is issued, Mode P(f) transitions to a ramped output strategy by generating intermediate ramp points to smoothly transition from the current power level to the new setpoint.
 This approach prevents sudden changes while prioritizing frequency corrections.
-- **Internal Updates:** Mode f continuously updates its internal parameters, such as the previous power value and insensibility limits, and uses status callbacks to signal key events (e.g., executing a frequency command, engaging ramp output, or detecting an out-of-bound setpoint).
+- **Internal Updates:** Mode P(f) continuously updates its internal parameters, such as the previous power value and insensibility limits, and uses status callbacks to signal key events (e.g., executing a frequency command, engaging ramp output, or detecting an out-of-bound setpoint).

 ### 1.5.3.
 Mode Q
 This is the primary **Reactive Power** operating mode, dedicated to processing and executing reactive power setpoints with rapid response.
 Mode Q bypasses ramped output strategies in favor of immediate command execution.